luizbgomide/EclipsePhase2e-ptbr/src.clean_html/16/08-mental-augmentations.md

 | :-------- | :----------: | :-------------------------------------- |
 | Skillsoft |    Mod/2     | Active skill at 40 or Know skill at 80. |

 **Skillsoft:** These are skills encoded in software form.
-Used with a skillware system, they provide you with a rating of up to 40 in a single active skill or 80 in a Know skill (your aptitudes do not effect this rating; if you already possess the skill, use the highest value).
+Used with a skillware system, they provide you with a rating of up to 40 in a single active skill or 80 in a Know skill (your aptitudes do not affect this rating; if you already possess the skill, use the highest value).